 \section{Abstract}

-Distribution function is essential in statistical inference, and connected with samples to form a directed closed loop by the correspondence theorem in measure theory and the Glivenko-Cantelli and Donsker properties.
+The distribution function is essential in statistical inference and connected with samples to form a directed closed loop by the correspondence theorem in measure theory and the Glivenko-Cantelli and Donsker properties.
 This connection creates a paradigm for statistical inference.
-However, existing distribution functions are defined in Euclidean spaces and no longer convenient to use in rapidly evolving data objects of complex nature.
-It is imperative to develop the concept of distribution function in a more general space to meet emerging needs.
-Note that the linearity allows us to use hypercubes to define the distribution function in a Euclidean space, but without the linearity in a metric space, we must work with the metric to investigate the probability measure.
-We introduce a class of metric distribution functions through the metric between random objects and a fixed location in metric spaces.
-We overcome this challenging step by proving the correspondence theorem and the Glivenko-Cantelli theorem for metric distribution functions in metric spaces that lie the foundation for conducting rational statistical inference for metric space-valued data.
-Then, we develop homogeneity test and mutual independence test for non-Euclidean random objects, and present comprehensive empirical evidence to support the performance of our proposed methods.
+However, existing distribution functions are defined in Euclidean spaces and are no longer convenient to use in rapidly evolving data objects of complex nature.
+It is imperative to develop the concept of the distribution function in a more general space to meet emerging needs.
+Note that the linearity allows us to use hypercubes to define the distribution function in a Euclidean space.
+Still, without the linearity in a metric space, we must work with the metric to investigate the probability measure.
+We introduce a class of metric distribution functions through the metric only.
+We overcome this challenging step by proving the correspondence theorem and the Glivenko-Cantelli theorem for metric distribution functions in metric spaces, laying the foundation for conducting rational statistical inference for metric space-valued data.
+Then, we develop a homogeneity test and a mutual independence test for non-Euclidean random objects and present comprehensive empirical evidence to support the performance of our proposed methods.